TristanChao/c0724-code-solutions/express-postgres/express-postgres-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

 - What is the purpose of the `pg` NPM package?
-  - the pg npm packages allow express apps to query databases using postgres
+  - the pg npm packages allow node applications to query databases using postgres
 - How do you tell `pg` which database to connect to?
-  - when you create a pg.Pool, you assign it an object which includes the database it is connecting to
+  - when you create a pg.Pool, you assign it an object which includes the database it is connecting to (connectionString)
 - How do you send SQL to PostgreSQL from your Express server?
   - create a string containing the SQL statement, then pass the string as an argument in a db.query
 - How do you access the rows that get returned from the SQL query?